GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

 A helper function, ``check_cals()``, is provided to confirm that all the necessary calibration files in a reduction dictionary exist in the current directory.
-If any are missing, their names will be reported and the script will exit.
-It is suggested that this function always be called immediately before any reduction step.
+If any are missing, their names will be reported and the script will exit immediately, rather than proceeding up to the point where the missing calibration is needed.
+It is suggested that this
+function always be called immediately before any reduction step.